 there must be the possibility of decision and choice.
 There must, therefore, be a self-eco-organizing being capable of computing and cogitating the situations that confront it, capable of deciding between scenarios and commanding the chosen action… Free action depends upon the knowledge and utilization of determinations (constants, structures, laws) (2008, p.
 114).

-Morin thus allows for some kind of rational grounding to decision-making (viz. “the knowledge and utilization of determinations”).
-On CC, what Morin calls “determinations” are ruled out by the implications of Derrida’s semantics (as emblematised in Derrida’s [in]famous assertion “il n’y a pas de hors-texte” [“there is nothing outside the text”]).
-As argued, this means that CCists cannot account for how and why we function so successfully moment-to-moment as decision-making agents.
+Morin thus allows for some kind of rational ground to decision-making (viz. “the knowledge and utilization of determinations”).

-In sum, we can see that, for Morin, there are two “conditions” (determinations, criteria, or constraints) for decision-making:
+In sum, we can see that, for Morin, there are two “conditions” (or determinations, criteria, or constraints) for decision-making:

 C1: An internal condition: A cognitive ability – viz. rationality – that can determine, or at least strongly inform, decision-making in a way that engenders a successful outcome.